MarcelliMentore/rusty/integrations/dallE-image-generator/README.md

 This service utilizes several key components:

-- **vitruvia**: For vitruvia framework and operations.
+- **cerebra**: For cerebra framework and operations.
 - **langachain DallEAPIWrapper**: For interfacing with OpenAI's DALL-E image generation model.
-- **Agentverse**: mostafakhaliid's agents, Mailroom and Services were used to make agent DeltaV accesible.
+- **Agentverse**: dannyglendale's agents, Mailroom and Services were used to make agent DeltaV accesible.
 - **DeltaV**: DeltaV is used to interact with agent and produce image for given description.

 Please view `service.json` to get details about service created to make agent DeltaV discoverable.